cdransf/cd-11ty/src/posts/2023/lazy-select-based-pagination-eleventy.md

 tags: ['Eleventy', 'JavaScript', 'development']
 ---

-I've relaunched, rebuilt and rewritten my personal blog more times than I can count and I've had a trail of posts I've never fully migrated at each turn.
+I've relaunched, rebuilt and rewritten my personal blog more times than I can count, and I've had a trail of posts I've never fully migrated at each turn.
 This weekend, while relaxing and watching movies I ported them into Eleventy and, in doing so, found that the pagination implementation I was using didn't scale well with the number of pages I added.<!-- excerpt -->

 I quickly explored having the current page act as a floating index of sorts wherein I would cap the number of pages shown at, say, `5` and then show the previous and next two pages on either side.
 Limiting the rendered count in [liquid.js](https://liquidjs.com/) was as simple as using the `limit` filter, but tracking the floating index and numbers on either side was more difficult than I would have liked.

-Given that I was already iterating through all pages in my posts collection, my next thought (and the choice I ran with) was to fold all of the enumerated values into a `<select>` and use that to give users more control when paging.
+Given that I was already iterating through all pages in my posts collection, my next thought (and the choice I ran with) was to fold all the enumerated values into a `<select>` and use that to give users more control when paging.
 That select lives in [`paginator.liquid#17-28`](https://github.com/cdransf/coryd.dev/blob/78f6cfa93b6caaf6d82e9085939df9d2a14fc389/src/_includes/paginator.liquid#L17-L28) and looks like this:

 ```html
   <div class="flex flex-row items-center">